vaneEmy/rails_blog/README.md

 # README
+To run the project, you should have:

-* Ruby version: 2.5.1
+    - Ruby version: 2.5.1

-* System dependencies
-    - will_paginate: 3.1.5

-    - will_paginate-bootstrap4 -> In order to use bootstrap4

-    - Bootstrap: 4.1.3

-    - jquery-rails

-    - pg
+    - Postgresql 10.5

 * Configuration

-    To run locally:
-    - ` rails s`
+    - Create an ENV variable for PASSWORD in order to connect your database:

+    - clone the repository and execute the following command:

+      ` bundle install`

 * Database creation

+    - Create a database: blog_development

+    - The blog is using postgres role

 * Database initialization

     - To run migrations

      ` rails db:migrate  `

+* To run the app:

+    - ` rails server`

 * How to run the test suite